 Below are the programs in place to ensure the Long Trail System is protected and maintained:

 Long Trail Crew

 The Green Mountain Club hires seasonal staff every summer to live and work on the Long Trail System in Vermont.
 The Long Trail Crew (LTC) (formerly Long Trail Patrol) was established in 1931 as the official trail crew of the Green Mountain Club.
 LTC crews work on heavily used and blown-out sections of trail that require intensive trail structures or advanced technical skills.
 There is a focus on rock work because of its ability to hold up in the Northeastern environment.
-LTP crews are made up of about five men and women, including a Crew Leader.
+LTP crews are made up of about five people, including a Crew Leader.
 For more information, and to apply, see our Seasonal Employment Opportunities.